AviatrixSystems/Docs/HowTos/default_route_faq.rst

 - Restore back customer's original route entry 0.0.0.0 configuration if users disable the above features

-Rule 1.2: Load balance the route entry 0.0.0.0/0 between Aviatrix gateways when users attempt to enable the same type of feature such as Single SNAT/FQDN which is already deployed in the same network.
+Rule 2.2: Load balance the route entry 0.0.0.0/0 between Aviatrix gateways when users attempt to enable the same type of feature such as Single SNAT/FQDN which is already deployed in the same network.
 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 - Refer to `NAT GW Load-balance with AZ affinity <https://docs.aviatrix.com/HowTos/nat_gw_LoadBalance_AZ.html>`_ for Aviatrix load balance detail

-Use cases 2: Aviatrix Centralized Egress or on-prem advertising default route 0.0.0.0/0
+3. Use case: Aviatrix Centralized Egress or on-prem advertising default route 0.0.0.0/0
 ========================================================================================

 In Aviatrix Transit Network solution, for private instances/VMS in spoke networks, users can choose centralized Egress by using Aviatrix FireNet, or using onprem Egress.
 In either case, Aviatrix transit gateway propagates 0.0.0.0/0 route to Aviatrix spoke gateways, and program 0.0.0.0/0 route in spoke private subnets/route tables.
 Thus, all private instances/VMs internet traffic are forwarded to transit gateway, and then forwarded to FireNet or onprem networks.